 I adore seeing images with painterly, ethereal appearances, where photographs and textures are carefully meshed together to create a masterpiece.
 I have dabbled with using textures in my imagery ever since I started getting into photography.
 Firstly, the son of a friend helped me to learn how to create digital signature images for use on internet forums around 18 years ago.
-After this I practiced blending layers together to create signatures tailored to individuals.
+After this I practiced blending layers together to create signatures tailored to individuals, then moved on to creating textures for my photographs.

 This image of a Crocus was created with just one of my own textures, I altered the colour of the texture to get the glowing blue/lilac colour that I wanted.